 The adsorptive nature of biochar and other charcoals has a negative impact as well.
 If it’s not “charged” by saturating it with compost tea or fertilizers, it will grab onto nutrients.
-While it will eventually release them, you may have to fertilize more often for a while.
+While it will eventually release them and improve soil fertility, you may have to fertilize more often for a while.

 Many people recommend adding biochar or other charcoals in the fall.
 This allows you to add other materials like composted manure at the same time.
 The char will absorb some of the nutrients from the bed until it can’t hold more.
 After that point, it becomes a holding vessel in the soil and a benefit… but until it’s “full” or charged, it is a liability.

 It’s very slow to break down.
 This can be both a blessing and a curse.
 As it doesn’t decompose as rapidly, it can be used in limited amounts to bulk up beds.
 But you also will want other organic material like compost, which breaks down and adds to the soil.